SelinaMeyer/aclpubcheck/README.md

 # ACL pubcheck

 **This is an extension of ACL pubcheck, which checks the availability of linked GitHUb repositories.
-The extension is introduced in ``Papers Without Code: Placeholder Repositories and Availability Issues in ACL Papers``.
 The Readme of the original ACL pubcheck repository is included for completeness, with adaptations marked in boldface.**

 ACL pubcheck is a Python tool that automatically detects font errors, author formatting errors, margin violations, outdated citations as well as many other common formatting errors in papers that are using the LaTeX sty file associated with ACL venues.
 The script can be used to check your papers before you submit to a conference.
 (We highly recommend running ACL pubcheck on your papers *pre-submission*&mdash;a well formatted paper helps keep the reviewers focused on the scientific content.)
 However, its main purpose is to ensure your accepted paper is properly formatted, i.e., it follows the venue's style guidelines.
 The script is used by the publication chairs at most ACL events to check for formatting issues.
 Indeed, running this script yourself and fixing errors before uploading the camera-ready version of your paper will often save you a personalized email from the publication chairs.